Help during the summer holidays

 - Working on an annualised hours basis, where you do a number of working hours across a year, but work more hours during school terms so as to work less days in holiday periods, which combined with annual leave can then result in better cover without the same reduction in pay for.

-- Flexi time – working a different pattern to accommodate caring during holidays, depending on the nature of your role.
+- Flexi time – working a different pattern or working more from home to accommodate caring during holidays, depending on the nature of your role.
 Many did this during the pandemic, working early or late to fit around childcare.

 Flexible working isn’t just good for people, it’s good for business.
 Many employers report productivity gains, improved morale, increased engagement, and improved staff retention when flexibility is offered.
 Flexible working can also help support equity, diversity, and inclusion objectives.